anghel-gabriel/anghel-gabriel/README.md

 - 🌱 Currently studying Full Stack Development at NewTech Academy Bootcamp
 - 👯 Looking to get a job and/or to collaborate on front-end projects
 - 📫 Reach me at anghel.ergosum@gmail.com
-- ⚡ Current kills: HTML, CSS, SASS/SCSS, Tailwind CSS, JavaScript, TypeScript
+- ⚡ Current skills: HTML, CSS, SASS/SCSS, Tailwind CSS, JavaScript, TypeScript
 - 🤔 Will be studying: React, Angular, Firebase, Node.js, MongoDB